MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/encrypt-sql-connection-using-ssl.md

   </configuration>
   ```
 3. The `connectionString` depends on your authentication settings:
-   - If using Integrated Windows Authentication (without an SQL user/pass)
+   - If using Integrated Windows Authentication (without an SQL user/pass):

      `Data Source=<database-server-hostname>;Database=<SMA-database-name>;Integrated Security=True;MultipleActiveResultSets=False;Encrypt=True;`

-   - If using SQL user/pass
+   - If using SQL user/pass:

      `Data Source=<database-server-hostname>;Database=<SMA-database-name>;User ID=<username>;Password=<password>;MultipleActiveResultSets=False;Encrypt=True;`

      For more information, see [SqlClient Connection Strings](https://docs.microsoft.com/dotnet/framework/data/adonet/connection-string-syntax#sqlclient-connection-strings).

-4. Append `TrustServerCertificate=true;` to `connectionString` in case the SSL certificate is not installed on the Worker computer.
+4. Append `TrustServerCertificate=true;` to `connectionString` in case the SSL certificate is not installed on the worker computer.

 ### Next steps